Narsil/rdev/README.md

 ### OS Caveats:
 When using the `listen` and/or `grab` functions, the following caveats apply:

-#### Mac OS
+#### macOS
 The process running the blocking `grab` function (loop) needs to be the parent process (no fork before).
-The process needs to be granted access to the Accessibility API (ie. if you're running your process inside Terminal.app, then Terminal.app needs to be added in System Preferences > Security & Privacy > Privacy > Accessibility) If the process is not granted access to the Accessibility API, the `grab` call will fail with an EventTapError (at least in MacOS 10.15, possibly other versions as well)
+The process needs to be granted access to the Accessibility API (i.e. if you're running your process inside Terminal.app, then Terminal.app needs to be added in System Preferences > Security & Privacy > Privacy > Accessibility) If the process is not granted access to the Accessibility API, the `grab` call will fail with an EventTapError (at least in macOS 10.15, possibly other versions as well)

 #### Linux
-The `grab` function use the `evdev` library to intercept events, so they will work with both X11 and Wayland In order for this to work, the process runnign the `listen` or `grab` loop needs to either run as root (not recommended), or run as a user who's a member of the `input` group (recommended)
+The `grab` function use the `evdev` library to intercept events, so they will work with both X11 and Wayland In order for this to work, the process running the `listen` or `grab` loop needs to either run as root (not recommended), or run as a user who's a member of the `input` group (recommended)
 Note: on some distros, the group name for evdev access is called `plugdev`, and on some systems, both groups can exist.
 When in doubt, add your user to both groups if they exist.

 ## Serialization

-Event data returned by the `listen` and `grab` functions can be serialized and de-serialized with Serde if you install this library with the `serialize` feature.
+Event data returned by the `listen` and `grab` functions can be serialized and deserialized with Serde if you install this library with the `serialize` feature.